EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Related Work

-Maps could provide important static scenario information to ensure driving safety.
+\textbf{Online Mapping.} Maps could provide important static scenario information to ensure driving safety.
 Current works~\cite{li2022hdmapnet,liu2023vectormapnet,liao2022maptr,yuan2024streammapnet} manage to construct online maps with on-board sensors, instead of using HD-Map which is labor intensive and expensive.
 HDMapNet~\cite{li2022hdmapnet} achieves this aim through BEV semantic segmentation and heuristic post-processing to generate map instances.
 VectorMapNet~\cite{liu2023vectormapnet} introduces a two-stage auto-regressive transformer to refine map elements consecutively.
 MapTR~\cite{liao2022maptr} regards map elements as a set of points with equivalent permutations, while StreamMapNet~\cite{yuan2024streammapnet} adopts a temporal fusion strategy to enhance the performance.
-However, all of them reply on dense BEV features for online map construction, which is computationally intensive and not extensible to the sparse manner.
+However, all of them rely on dense BEV features for online map construction, which is computationally intensive and thus inefficient.